marcosalvalaggio/xeye/README.md

 ```

 ## Create dataset with fast UI
 A faster way to use the datapipe module is represented by the **fastDataset** class.
-In this case there isn't a complete terminal UI that guide you in the construction of the dataset.
-With fastDataset, you only pass the parameters to the class, and then call the functions you need.
+In this case, there isn't a complete terminal UI that guides you in the construction of the dataset.
+With **fastDataset**, you only pass the parameters to the class, and then call the functions you need.

 ```python
 # Load datapipe module